urbanjost/M_regex/README.md

 This is a Fortran interface to the POSIX 1003.2 regular expression library using ISO_C_BINDING based on the example in the Fortran wiki.

+It adds man-pages and an fpm(1) interface and a unit test.

+Volunteers to extend it are welcome

 ## ![M_regex](docs/images/id.gif)